pfwd/talk-static-analysis-phpstan/src/slides.md

 How do you upgrade PHPStan on a legacy project?
 <!--
-- Run the next level base level via phpstan.neon
+- Run the next base level via phpstan.neon
 - Mention what needs fixing to the team.
 They might not be aware that PHPStan has other levels
 - Attempt to fix a level per sprint
 - Use phpstan.neon as a means of testing beyond the baseline
 - Put the fixes in a separate branch/pr
-- In the PR update the run level in phpstan.neon.dist -->
+- In the PR update the run level in phpstan.neon.dist
+- Rinse and repeat
+-->
 ---